 Abstract A key signaling pathway involved in regulating cell growth and proliferation throughout the body is the ERK signaling pathway.
 ERK is activated via numerous pathways including intracellular calcium release downstream of G-Protein Coupled Receptors (GPCRs).
 Carbachol, a GPCR-agonist, both increases intracellular calcium and ERK activation in MCF-7 cells.
 ERK activation and control of cell growth may act through the transcription factor Elk-1.
 Our goal was to elucidate the specific proteins and kinases upstream of ERK in MCF-7 cells treated with carbachol.
 Secondly, we wanted to investigate the potential involvement of Elk-1 downstream of ERK.
 Carbachol treatment of MCF-7 cells triggered ERK and Elk-1 phosphorylation within 5 minutes.
 Interestingly, transfection of cells with shRNAs directed to either CaM KKα or CaM KIγ significantly inhibited carbachol activation of ERK.
 Phosphorylation of Elk-1, following carbachol stimulation, was also blocked in siERK2 transfected cells, suggesting that ERK2 is required for carbachol's activation of Elk-1.
 Our results suggest that carbachol treatment of MCF-7 cells activates ERK and cell growth through CaM KK, CaMKI, and an Elk-1-dependent pathway.

 Schmitt, John M. and Abell, Ellen, "ERK Activation Requires CaM Kinases in MCF-7 Breast Cancer Cells" (2009).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 85.